Complete A – Z

 There is a potential inspiration for this, in Dennis Potter’s Brimstone and Treacle.
 Originally scheduled for broadcast by the BBC on 6th April 1976, as the first of a trilogy of Potter plays to be shown in the Play For Today slot, it was pulled prior to transmission at the initiative of the BBC’s Director of Programmes, Alasdair Milne, and the Director of BBC-1, Bryan Cowgill.
 Milne described the play in a letter to Potter as “beautifully written and made, but… nauseating”, apparently because it is suggested (the scene is implied but not depicted on screen) that a young woman who has been disabled in a car accident is “cured” by being raped by Satan (a Devilish figure, at any rate), who has insinuated himself into her parents’ home.

 “Pigs to pigs” has been suggested as an alternative to “digs to digs”, because of the New Testament story in Mark 5:12 (“And all the devils besought him, saying, Send us into the swine, that we may enter into them.”
-[KJV]), but it doesn’t really sound like that (notwithstanding that once “pigs” has been suggested, it’s hard to hear anything else!). ↩︎
+[KJV]), but it doesn’t really sound like that on record (notwithstanding that once “pigs” has been suggested, it’s hard to hear anything else!).
+It does sound more like “pigs” on the Peel Session version. ↩︎

 5. “Two-by-four” is a U.S. colloquialism for a standard cut of wood measuring two inches by four inches in cross section.
 In British English (and apparently also in Australia and New Zealand) we would say “four-by-two” instead.